MrHus/rql/README.md

 ```

 Note that group doesn't have a persistent version because it changes the depth of the collection.
 Which I think is wrong to persist.

-# Install

-If you're using leiningen just add [rql "1.1.0"] to your dependencies.